top of page

 A Brief History

-In the years that followed, leaders such as Rogene Gee Calvert, Judge Hannah Chow (the first AANHPI elected to the judicial bench in Texas), and Judge Toni Ingversen played key roles in growing the organization.
-In 2002, Houston businessman Bien Tran served two terms as AADT President until 2006.
+In the years that followed, leaders such as Judge Toni Ingversen, Judge Hannah Chow—the first AANHPI elected to the judicial bench in Texas—and Rogene Gee Calvert played key roles in expanding the caucus.
+In 2002, Houston businessman Bien Tran served two terms as AADT President until 2006, further solidifying the caucus's influence and reach.

-The 2006 Texas Democratic State Convention in Fort Worth marked a historic milestone: AANHPIs were elected to the State Democratic Executive Committee (SDEC*) for the first time.
-At this convention, Farrukh Shamsi (Senate District 7) and Arif Gafur (SD 17) became SDEC members, and party rules were amended to include two perpetual add-on members from the AANHPI caucus.
-As a result, Mini Timmaraju, then-President of AADT and now a leading reproductive rights advocate, and AJ Durrani, then-Vice President, joined the SDEC representing the caucus.
+The 2006 Texas Democratic State Convention in Fort Worth marked a historic milestone: AANHPIs were elected to the State Democratic Executive Committee (SDEC) for the first time*.
+Farrukh Shamsi (Senate District 7) and Arif Gafur (SD 17) became SDEC members, and thanks to the advocacy of Mini Timmaraju (then-President of AADT, now a leading reproductive rights advocate) and AJ Durrani (then-Vice President), party rules were amended to include two perpetual add-on members from the AANHPI caucus.
+As a result, Mini and AJ officially joined the SDEC, representing the caucus.

 In 2012, SDEC member Farrukh Shamsi was elected Vice Chair for Finance of the state party, holding the third-highest leadership position in the TDP.
 In 2016, the Democratic National Committee (DNC) granted Texas an additional at-large seat**.
-At the 2016 Texas Democratic State Convention in San Antonio, AJ Durrani became the first AANHPI from Texas elected to the DNC to represent the caucus.
-Kathleen Hoang was also elected as the DNC youth representative, making them the first AANHPIs from Texas to serve at the national party.
+At the 2016 Texas Democratic State Convention in San Antonio, AJ Durrani became the first AANHPI from Texas to serve as a DNC member representing the caucus.
+Kathleen Hoang was also elected as the DNC youth representative, marking both as the first AANHPIs from Texas to serve at the national party in their respective roles.
+In 2025, Texas DNC member Becca Moyer DeFelice was elected Vice Chair of Communications for the national DNC AANHPI Caucus.

 Since 1990, over 50 AANHPIs from Texas have served as national delegates to the Democratic National Conventions, further solidifying AADT's impact at all levels of the Democratic Party.